 Missouri Law Is Local—And So Is Good Advice

+Missouri’s rules carry small hooks and deadlines.
+Downloading a generic form online sometimes backfires—one technicality and your plan collapses or triggers costly court fights.
+Patrick Nolan at Nolan Law Firm in Kirksville, Missouri, anticipates trouble while your head is clear.
 Estate planning isn’t about how much you leave; it’s about who carries your trust and how cleanly they can do the job.
-Done right, your values stand the test—and your loved ones don’t waste hours or dollars fighting over what’s left.
+Done right, your values stand the test—and your loved ones don’t waste hours or dollars sorting out what’s left.